 All media texts – whether they’re documentaries, television news segments or newspaper articles – are constructed.
 Films are no exception and, when it comes to crafting a story, filmmakers carefully consider how they will use the language of film to establish characters and engage the audience.
 In this unit, we’re going to take a look at how villains are established and developed in films.
 We will describe how codes and conventions are used to establish these characters in a variety of films and think about some of the values that might influence their characterisation.

 For this activity, you are going to be randomly assigned with a villain.
-Randomly pick a line from each column to generate your villain.
+Use this random villain generator to get an idea.

 Activity 1: Movie poster mock-up